 The Pooja in this part begins with requesting Sridevi to present Herself in the Srichakra to enable us to perform the Pooja.
 This is called Avahana.
 The concept is to bring out the Devi present in your heart and install her in the Srichakra before you.
 This is not only done mentally but also physically using a mantra and Trikhanda Mudra.

-64 Upacharas are offered to Devi to please her and make her extremely happy.
+Now, we have the divine element present in us installed securely in the external Srichakra.
+Then the 64 Upacharas are offered to Devi to please her and make her extremely happy.
 The detailed Aavarana Pooja starts with worshipping the Chaturayatana deities.
 These are Ganesha, Surya, Vishnu and Shiva.
 These four occupy the four corners of the square, which contains the Srichakra.

 15 nithya pooja